kramiv/RemoteProjectRemo/README.md

 At some point, I want to review C++ and do some data structures + algorithms with it.

-practice scaling some app and measuring performance using some tool.
+practice scaling some app and measuring performance using some tool and creating microservices or other types of system design strategy.

 https://stackshare.io/stackups/cplusplus-vs-scala